embl-cba/imagej-courses/practicals/colocalisation.md

 ## General considerations

-- Microscopy: Check for chromatic shifts, usinge multi-color beads
+- Microscopy: Check for chromatic shifts, using multi-color beads
 - Microscopy: Check for chromatic crosstalk, imaging samples leave out the respective other stain
 - Draw example images to see what you mean by "colocalisation"
 	- Warning: there are tons of possibilities => you have to exactly know what you are doing!